ArukondaShiva/DesignPatterns_HF/04_Factory_Pattern/README.md

 - inside Abstract factory method. concrete factories must implement factory method to create their products.
 - both encapsulate object creation to keep applications loosely coupled and less dependent on implementations.

+## Design Principles
+- Depend on abstractions.
+Do not depend on concrete classes.